 The IP/resistivity survey has revealed a number of anomalous IP responses within the survey area of the Cinderella-Chase Grid.
-Eleven of these are considered to be worthy of further discussion and thus have been labeled by the upper case letters, IP-A to IP-K.
+Twelve of these for ease of discussion have been labeled by the upper case letters, IP-A to IP-L. (The original IP-E, because of the additional surveying, is now considered to be part of IP-A. The new IP-E is a newly-discovered anomaly to the immediate south of IP-C.)

 In general, the anomalies located within the upper (or northern) part of the grid area are higher in value than those within the lower (or southern) part.
 In verbal discussions with Wells, on the central and eastern part of IP lines 1500S, 1600S, and 1700S, sulphides are widespread.
-And yet the anomalous and background readings are quite low especially when compared to anomalies IP-A, IP-B, and IP-C where there is also widespread mineralization.
+And yet the anomalous and background readings are quite low especially when compared to anomalies IP-A, IP-B, IP-C, and IP-E where there is also widespread mineralization.
 The probable reason for this is that there is much less moisture in the ground within the southern area of the grid than there is within the northern area.
 According to Wells, the southern area, which occurs on a south-facing slope, is much drier.
 In order for the IP process to work, there is needed electrolyte (groundwater) and electrode (sulphide), and if one of these is missing than there is no IP effect.

-Anomalies IP-A, IP-B, and IP-C are the three strongest anomalies occurring on the eastern part of IP lines 400S to 700S.
-The overall trend of these three anomalies is northwesterly-southeasterly even though each anomaly individually has a different trend.
-It would appear, therefore, that the three anomalies are related, though the underlying lithology is different.
+Anomalies IP-A, IP-B, IP-C, and IP-E are the four strongest anomalies occurring on the eastern part of IP lines 100S to 900S.
+The overall trend of these three anomalies is northwesterly, even though each anomaly individually has a different trend.
+It would appear, therefore, that the four anomalies are related, as well as the new anomaly, IP-L, though the underlying lithology is different.